Amari Cooper: 2017 season

+Cooper finished the 2017 season recording career lows with 48 receptions for 680 yards but did have a career-high seven touchdowns.

 2018 season

 On April 22, 2018, the Raiders exercised the fifth-year option on Cooper's contract.

 During Week 4 against the Browns, Cooper caught eight passes for 128 yards and a touchdown in a 45–42 overtime victory.
 Two weeks later against the Seattle Seahawks in London, Cooper suffered a concussion and was knocked unconscious.
 The Raiders went on to lose 27–3.

 Dallas Cowboys

 2018 season

 On October 22, 2018, Cooper was traded to the Dallas Cowboys in exchange for a first-round pick (27th overall, Johnathan Abram) in the 2019 NFL draft.

 In his first game with the Cowboys on November 5, Cooper led the team with five receptions for 58 yards and a touchdown as the Cowboys lost to the Titans by a score of 28–14.
-On Thanksgiving Day, Cooper had eight receptions for 180 yards and two touchdowns, including a 90-yard touchdown catch in the third quarter as the Cowboys defeated the Washington Redskins by a score of 31–23.
+On Thanksgiving, Cooper had eight receptions for 180 yards and two touchdowns, including a 90-yard touchdown catch in the third quarter as the Cowboys defeated the Washington Redskins by a score of 31–23.
 He was named the NFC Offensive Player of the Week for his performance.
-Two weeks later against the Philadelphia Eagles, Cooper had 10 catches for a career-high 217 yards and three touchdowns.
+Two weeks later against the Philadelphia Eagles, Cooper had 10 receptions for a career-high 217 yards and three touchdowns.
 His final touchdown, in overtime, came off a deflection from Rasul Douglas as the Cowboys won 29–23.
 Cooper's 217 receiving yards were the most by one player for a single game in the 2018 season.
 For his performance, Cooper earned his second NFC Offensive Player of the Week award.
-He earned his third career Pro Bowl nomination.

 The Cowboys finished atop the NFC East with a 10–6 record and were the #4-seed for the NFC playoffs.
 In the Wild Card Round victory over the Seattle Seahawks, Cooper recorded seven receptions for 106 yards.
 In the Divisional Round against the Los Angeles Rams, he had six receptions for 65 yards and a touchdown in the 30–22 road loss.
 On January 21, 2019, Cooper was added to the NFC Pro Bowl roster as an injury replacement for New Orleans Saints wide receiver Michael Thomas.
 In 15 games and starts on the Raiders and Cowboys rosters during the 2018 season, Cooper accumulated 75 receptions for 1,005 yards and seven touchdowns.
 He was ranked 64th by his fellow players on the NFL Top 100 Players of 2019.